sv4u/goalie-and-skater-heat-maps/README.md

-# goalie-and-skater-heat-maps
+# NHL Goalie and Skater Heat Maps

-NHL Goalie and Skater Heat Maps
+This repository contains code for analyzing skaters and goalies using [MoneyPuck](http://www.moneypuck.com) data.